Works of Erasmus: Adages (1500-1520)

 Erasmus is also blamed for the mistranslation from Greek of "to call a bowl a bowl" as "to call a spade a spade", and the rendering of Pandora's "jar" as "box".

 Erasmus later spent nine months in Venice at the Aldine Press expanding the Adagia to over three thousand entries; in the course of 27 editions, it expanded to over four thousand entries in Basel at the Froben press.
 It "introduced a fairly wide audience to the actual words and thoughts of the ancients."

 An English version was selected and translated by Richard Taverner.

 Handbook of the Christian Knight (1501)

-His more serious writings begin early with the Enchiridion militis Christiani, the "Handbook of the Christian Knight" (1501 and re-issued in 1518 with an expanded preface – translated into English in 1533 by the young William Tyndale).
-(A more literal translation of enchiridion – "dagger" – has been likened to "the spiritual equivalent of the modern Swiss Army knife.")
+Erasmus's more serious writings begin early with the Enchiridion militis Christiani, the "Handbook of the Christian Knight" (1501 and re-issued in 1518 with an expanded preface—translated into English in 1533 by the young William Tyndale).
+(A more literal translation of enchiridion—"dagger"—has been likened to "the spiritual equivalent of the modern Swiss Army knife.")
 In this short work, Erasmus outlines the views of the normal Christian life, which he was to spend the rest of his days elaborating.

 He has been described as "evangelical in his beliefs and pietistic in his practise."

 A Scholar Treads on a Market Woman's Basket of Eggs, marginal drawing by Hans Holbein the Younger in The Praise of Folly: Erasmus is foolishly distracted by a woman.